Berlin gentrification debate flares over Norwegian billionaire's investment | DW | 24.09.2020

 But that is not so easy, as district councilor Ephraim Gothe told DW.
 Two of the buildings that Heimstaden Bostad wants to buy are in his district of Mitte, but neither is in the designated protected areas.
 Green party councilor Jochen Biedermann added that the outcomes of the right of first refusal assessments "could only very rarely be predicted."

 That, he said, is partly because the buyer can always get around a first-refusal by signing an "avoidance agreement," a kind of commitment to protecting the rights of tenants and adhering to local regulations.
-Heimstaden has so far declined to sign such a pledge, though the company has said it will abide by all local tenants' protections.
+Heimstaden has not yet signed such a pledge, though the company has said it will abide by all local tenants' protections.

 Read more: Last orders for Berlin bar at center of rent wars